daneedk/com.uc.heimdall/README.md

 * Detailed instructions can be found on the Instructions tab in the apps settings.

 ## Version 2.0.4
+* Prevent creation of default flow cards for **Surveillance Mode Switch**
+* Added examples to flowcard tags
 * Code cleanup

 ## Version 2.0.3